Affordable housing

-Affordable housing is housing which is deemed affordable to those with a household income at or below the median as rated by the national government or a local government by a recognized housing affordability index.
+Affordable housing is housing which is deemed affordable to those with a household income at or below the median, as rated by the national government or a local government by a recognized housing affordability index.
 Most of the literature on affordable housing refers to mortgages and a number of forms that exist along a continuum – from emergency homeless shelters, to transitional housing, to non-market rental (also known as social or subsidized housing), to formal and informal rental, indigenous housing, and ending with affordable home ownership.
+Demand for affordable housing is generally associated with a decrease in housing affordability, such as rent increases, in addition to increased homelessness.

-Housing choice is a response to an extremely complex set of economic, social, and psychological impulses.
+Housing choice is a response to a complex set of economic, social, and psychological impulses.
 For example, some households may choose to spend more on housing because they feel they can afford to, while others may not have a choice.

+Increases in any housing supply (whether affordable housing or market-rate housing) leads to increased housing affordability across all segments of the housing markets.

 Definition and measurement

 There are several means of defining and measuring affordable housing.
 The definition and measurement may change in different nations, cities, or for specific policy goals.